What is an online banking payment API?

 Payments API text with lines coming on and off screen

 Adopting just one method can take significant work for a merchant, from integrating the payment system with the rest of their tech stack to designing the customer experience and managing contractual obligations.
-Add more payment methods into the mix, and that burden becomes even greater.
+Add more payment methods into the mix and that burden becomes even greater.

 But increasingly, merchants are realising they can’t afford not to offer a variety of payment methods.
 After all, customers have specific preferences for how they want to pay.
-For example, Almost half of UK and Ireland shoppers (48%) said availability of different payment options makes them more likely to buy from a retailer.
-Making things even harder for merchants is that payment preference is far from uniform, but varies between countries, generations and even the type of purchase being made.
+For example, almost half of UK and Ireland shoppers (48%) said availability of different payment options increases their chances of buying from a retailer.
+So how can businesses give their customers their choices they desire without overcomplicating their payment processes?

 Enter application programming interfaces (APIs) — a way for merchants to easily scale the payment methods they offer, and switch them on and off for different markets.